Transfer Credit Guidelines

 In order for a student to transfer credit from another institution after matriculating at Northeastern, the student must file a petition with their academic advisor, which will be reviewed by the Office of the Provost.
 Students should download the Transfer Credit Policy Exception and email it to their academic advisor.
 Paper submissions will not be accepted; the form must be submitted via email.

 Before registering for any courses at an institution outside of Northeastern, students must have an approved petition on file with their academic advisor.

 The following guidelines apply to all successful transfer credit:

-- Transfer credits must be from an accredited institution;
+- Transfer credits must be from an approved and accredited institution;

 - Students must earn a C or higher in an academic credit course.
 Pass/fail courses will transfer;

 - Students will earn only the number of credits as the other institution attributes to the course or less, depending on the institution;

 - A maximum of 80 credits from a four-year institution and 60 credits from a two-year institution (combined total of 80) may be accepted toward a Northeastern degree;